pa11y/pa11y-lint-config/README.md

 Other labels can be provided in place of `eslint/es2017` above:

-1. `es2015`, for an ES2015/ES6 project, foregoing the use of more recent syntax additions such as `async`
+1. `es2015`, for an ES2015/ES6 project, forgoing the use of more recent syntax additions such as `async`
-1. `es2009`, for an ES2009/ES5 project, most likely to be a legacy client-side codebase
+1. `es2009`, for an ES2009/ES5 project, such as an older client-side codebase

 A project which contains more than one standard, for example ES2017 for the server and ES2015 for the browser, can support each required standard by including a different config file in each relevant subdirectory.